 Carefully cut out your fabric circle and give it a quick press with the iron if you haven’t already done so.

 Now we’re set to get stitching.
-I like to double thread an embroidery needle with sewing cotton, and tie a knot in the end.
-Make sure you have enough cotton to stitch the circumference of the circle.
+Double thread an embroidery needle with sewing thread, and tie a knot in the end.
+Make sure you have enough thread to stitch the circumference of the circle.

 I find it quicker to ‘load up’ your needle with a number of stitches at once.
 It is also easier to check that your stitches are the same size.
 Then you can pull your thread through and continue sewing.